Table of Content

 Create model-driven apps

-To create and run model-driven apps, Power Apps Plan 2 is required.
+To create a model-driven apps, Power Apps Plan 2 is required.
 First login to Power Apps by navigating to link https://make.powerapps.com.

 - Select the option ‘Model-driven app from blank’ amongst the three options available.